sensu/sensu-docs/content/sensu-go/5.19/reference/backend.md

 To rotate event logs, first rename (move) the current log file.
 Then, send the _SIGHUP_ signal to the sensu-backend process so it creates a new log file and starts logging to it.

+#### Log rotation for systemd logs

 In this example, the `postrotate` script will reload the backend after log rotate is complete.

-{{< highlight shell >}}
-/var/log/sensu/events.log {
-  rotate 7
-  missingok
-  notifempty
-  compress
-  delaycompress
-  size 30k
-  daily
-  create 0644 sensu sensu
-  postrotate
-    /sbin/service sensu-backend reload > /dev/null 2>/dev/null || true
-  endscript
-}
-{{< /highlight >}}

-Without the `postrotate` script, the backend will not reload.
-This will cause sensu-backend (and sensu-agent, if translated for the Sensu agent) to no longer write to the log file, even if logrotate recreates the log file.

-#### Log rotation for systemd logs

 {{< highlight shell >}}
 /var/log/sensu/events.log